Texas General Lines Property & Casualty Pre-Licensing Course

 How To Pass

-- Watch all course lectures in order while highlighting and taking notes over our instructor’s key points to remember.
+• Watch all course lectures in order while highlighting and taking notes on our instructor’s key points to remember.
 Replay any videos you didn’t understand.

-- Understand the content well enough to score at least 90% on chapter quizzes.
-Your first attempt of a quiz will tell you how well you are comprehending the materials.
+• Understand the content well enough to score at least 90% on chapter quizzes.
+Your first attempt at a quiz will tell you how well you are comprehending the materials.

 Click here for more information on how to make the most of AP courses.